 - Season your grills often.
-It is suggested every few months is best to prevent rusting and maintaining its non-stick coating.
+It is suggested every few months is best to prevent grill from rusting and maintaining its non-stick coating.

 - As soon as you see rust forming or when the food begins to stick, it’s time to re-season your grill!